m110/cort/README.md

 At this time, [Consul](http://consul.io/) is going to be used for services registration and discovery.
 Various backends should be pluggable in the future, though.

 The usage of [Consul Go API](https://github.com/hashicorp/consul/tree/master/api) seems pretty straightforward.

-## TODO

-Discovery:

-* Should connect to a new node after it is discovered.
-Then send some kind of heartbeat.
-* Re-think which module should handle this and how.

 ## Examples